 There are good managers.
 And then, there are great ones.

-While some best practices are inherited over the years (starting with the way families raise their children), the evolution of management builds on top of “hard skills” in the corresponding business segment, interpersonal communication, mastering psychology techniques for handling conflicts, and getting to know each team and the business objectives separately.
+While some best practices to obtain qualities of a good manager are inherited over the years (starting with the way families raise their children), the evolution of management builds on top of “hard skills” in the corresponding business segment, interpersonal communication, mastering psychology techniques for handling conflicts and getting to know each team and the business objectives separately.